therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Stopping Your Subscription

-You can cancel Mockups 3 for Google Drive at any time.
+You can cancel Balsamiq Wireframes for Google Drive at any time.

-First, select “Manage your Subscription” from the Help menu.
+First, select your avatar on the top right corner of the screen, and then select "Manage your Subscription".
 This will bring you to your billing page.

-Select “Cancel Subscription” and then confirm the cancelation.
-By selecting “Cancel Subscription,” you will stop the auto-renew of your plan.
+Select "Cancel Subscription" and then confirm the cancelation.
+By selecting "Cancel Subscription", you will stop the auto-renew of your plan.
 Your credit card will no longer be charged, and service will be unavailable at the end of the current billing cycle.

-After your subscription ends, you will be able to view existing mockups in your Google Drive account.
-However, you will no longer be able to edit or create new mockups.
+After your subscription ends, you will be able to view existing wireframes in your Google Drive account.
+However, you will no longer be able to edit or create new wireframes.

 * * *